cv

 Books and Book Chapters

-- Matos, Yalidy, Domingo Morel, Michelle Bueno Vásquez, "Politics in our Veins: The Rise of Dominican-American Political Power in the United States".
+- Matos, Yalidy, Domingo Morel, and Michelle Bueno Vásquez.
+2026.
+"Politics in Our Veins: The Rise of Dominican American Political Power in the United States."
 NYU Press.
-Forthcoming.

 - Bueno Vásquez, Michelle.
 "Unseen and Unheard: Highlighting the Invisible Struggles of Afro-Latinos in the United States."
 In Challenges and Issues Facing Marginalized Groups in the United States, edited by Maruice Mangum.
 Book in manuscript.